Dartford Grammar School: Locations and buildings

 The school currently is located on Shepherds Lane, Dartford at the top of West Hill.
 The original 1864 school house (facing Dartford Road) is now known as the Hardy Building, named after the novelist Thomas Hardy who was an assistant architect to Arthur Blomfield, the architect who designed the building.
 The original field has since been built on with additional blocks, starting with the science block in 1928, since renamed the Stephenson building after the former head of Science, Brian Stephenson, followed by most of the remaining buildings in 1940.
 A three-floored classroom building is named after Major Harold Pochin, Headmaster from 1920 to 1946.

 Other buildings include the Gwyn building, named after Edward Gwyn, one of the school founders, containing technology and business teaching rooms, as well as the Kaika (Sixth Form) centre, where five new teaching rooms were opened in 2008, mainly for sixth form use, named the John Field Suite after the late chair of the governors.
 The Beckets Sports Centre is shared with the public in agreement with the school, in the same way as The Mick Jagger Centre, a £2.2 million development financed with National Lottery funding by the Arts Council of England.
 The Mick Jagger Centre was opened in March 2000 by The Duke of Kent, and hosts a number of performing arts events.
 From Summer 2009 to Spring 2010, the Mick Jagger Centre and part of the Pochin and Stephenson blocks underwent a major redevelopment, which provided a new drama studio, new science laboratories, a food technology lab, a new staff room, new art rooms and classrooms.
 In 2014 to 2015, the Mick Jagger Centre was redeveloped to include several new classrooms and new music practice rooms.
 From 2017 to 2018, the school expanded their sixth-form centre with two new computer rooms and a quiet study area.

-House system

-The students are divided into five Houses: